The One GPS Module Every DIYer Needs to Know About

 These features make it ideal for compact, battery-powered projects like wearables and IoT sensors.

-Personally, working with GPS feels like dealing with alien technology 👽.
+Personally, working with GNSS feels like dealing with alien technology 👽.
 Once you understand the magic behind it, it genuinely gives you goosebumps!

-Just think about it: you’re getting the exact time from your GPS receiver by communicating with multiple GNSS satellites 🛰️ flying over 20,000 km above the Earth 🌍.
+Just think about it: you’re getting the exact time from your GNSS receiver by decoding the data from multiple GNSS satellites 🛰️ flying over 20,000 km++ above the Earth 🌍.
 Mind-blowing, right?

 Maybe I’ll write a blog about GNSS sometime in the future.
 Stay tuned!